Angela Hernandez – 7 days alone on a beach

 Location: Big Sur, Southern California

-The majority of times someone finds themselves in a survival situation it normally happens in the middle of no where, such as a huge jungle or some remote frozen plain in the arctic circle.
-But imagine being stranded somewhere so close to rescue for a whole week without being able to reach it, and that’s exactly what happened to Angela Hernandez.
+The majority of the time someone finds themselves in a survival situation, it normally happens in the middle of nowhere, such as a huge jungle or some remote frozen plain in the Arctic Circle.
+But imagine being stranded somewhere so close to rescue for a whole week without being able to reach it, well that’s exactly what happened to Angela Hernandez.

 One day in July of 2018, Angela was driving along Highway 1 in the region known as “Big Sur” in southern California when an animal ran into the road just in front of her car.
-She swerved to avoid it and in doing so manage to drive off the edge of the road and tumble down a 200 foot cliff, landing on the narrow beach below.
+She swerved to avoid it and in doing so managed to drive off the edge of the road and tumble down a 200-foot cliff, landing on the narrow beach below.

-The reason big spur is so popular is due to its rugged and remote landscape, being a favourite spot for hikers and campers.
-The only problem is that there allot of cliffs and the land is very steep in parts, making the beach run for miles at a time with no breaks back onto land.
+The reason Big Spur is so popular is due to its rugged and remote landscape, being a favorite spot for hikers and campers.
+The only problem is that there are a lot of cliffs and the land is very steep in parts, making the beach run for miles at a time with no breaks back onto land.

-As well as the injuries from the fall there was now sea water up to her knees, but instead of panic she took action and broke the window with a multi-tool, climbing out and swimming back to dry land were she passed out for a few hours.
-When she woke up again the first thing she did was call for help, as cars were constantly going along the highway she was on, but due to the 200 foot tall cliff non of them could hear her.
+As well as the injuries from the fall there was now seawater up to her knees, but instead of panic she took action and broke the window with a multi-tool, climbing out and swimming back to dry land where she passed out for a few hours.
+When she woke up again the first thing she did was call for help, as cars were constantly going along the highway she was on, but due to the 200-foot tall cliff none of them could hear her.

 She detached a hose from her car and used it to collect some water dripping down from moss growing on the bottom of the cliffs, and after a quick drink started to walk along the beach hoping to reach someone soon.

-For someone in good shape it wouldn’t take more than a day to reach help, or a building to stay in until help came, but with so many broken bones and a collapsed lung Angela could barely cover a quarter of a mile per day.
-She called for help whenever she had the strength to do so but highway 1 rarely has people walking down it as its so remote, and the cars simply couldn’t hear her.
+For someone in good shape, it wouldn’t take more than a day to reach help, or a building to stay in until help came, but with so many broken bones and a collapsed lung, Angela could barely cover a quarter of a mile per day.
+She called for help whenever she had the strength to do so but Highway 1 rarely had people walking down it as it was so remote, and the cars simply couldn’t hear her.